NY Regents Geometry 2026: The Direct Answer

 - The formula, theorem, or relationship you are using.

-- The final answer with units, rounded as the question specifies.
+- The final answer with the units and rounding the question specifies.

 - A short justification that connects the math to the claim (for proof items, a statements-and-reasons sequence).

 Partial credit exists.
 A 4-credit question can earn 0, 1, 2, 3, or 4 credits.
 A 6-credit Part IV question can earn any integer from 0 to 6.
-Even if you cannot finish a proof, write the given, a correct first step, and a relevant theorem; that can be enough for one or two credits.
+Even if you cannot finish a proof, write the given, a correct relevant step, and its justification; the administration-specific rating guide may award partial credit.
 A blank earns zero.

 One trap to avoid: do not write a true statement that does not answer the question.
 A scorer is looking for the specific evidence the rubric names, not a general geometry fact.
 Read the prompt twice, underline the verb (prove, find, determine, explain, justify), and answer exactly that.